fivexl/website/content/case-studies/clearway-health-case-study/index.md

     image="cristal_benefits.png"
     >}}
 {{< pink_heading text="Benefits" >}}
-By implementing these components, FivexL’s RightStart for AWS provides a comprehensive AWS Landing Zone that is secure, scalable, and compliant.
+By implementing these components, FivexL’s RightStart for AWS provides a comprehensive AWS Landing Zone that is secure, scalable and compliant.
 It might sound like a lot of work, but not getting it right from the beginning will cause even more work down the line and hinder or completely stop the product's scalability.
 Redoing it later can become very complicated and costly.<br/>
 <br/>

 <h3> Key Benefits of AWS RightStart by FivexL </h3>